xpepper/mini-iad-trento-site-2018/README.md

 http://www.agileday.it/mini/2018/trento/

 ## Deploy
-First, get a valid .pem certificate to be able to connect to the machine where the site is published (through a git repository and a deploy automation).
+First, get a valid .pem certificate (let's call it `miniiad.pem`) to be able to connect to the machine where the site is published (through a git repository and a deploy automation).

 Then, add this line to your `~/.ssh/config` file: